 White Cloud Apple

-The White Could Apple is an extremely hardy Siberian variety prized for it’s early ripening, flavorful and juicy fruit.
+Also known as Beliy Naliv, the White Cloud Apple is an extremely hardy Siberian variety prized for its early ripening, flavorful and juicy fruit.
 This medium sized, almost white apple is easy to grow and great for fresh eating and also makes delicious apple sauce.

 Bearing Age: 2-3 years after planting.